wavemaker/docs/learn/how-tos/websocket-usage-chatroom-app.md

 **Step 4:** **Create a WebSocket Variable** against the service

-This variable is an interface between client and server.
-Follow below steps to create the variable:
+This variable is an interface between the client and server.
+Follow the below steps to create the variable:

 - Open the page where you want to use the chat service
 - [Create a Web Service Variable](/learn/assets/var_sel.png)
 - Select `chatroomservice` (WebSocket service name entered while import) against the **Service** property.
 - Give the variable a name (in this case **ChatroomVariable)**
 - From the Variables dialog:
-  - Check the properties **Connect on page load** and set **On New Data** to _Add as last record in dataSet_ (since we want to display the latest message at the bottom of the list)
+  - Check the properties **Connect on page load** and set **On New Data** to _Add as the last record in dataSet_ (since we want to display the latest message at the bottom of the list)
   - Click  **Save & Close** to save the variable.

   ![chat variable](/learn/assets/wschat_var.png)